 The Statement of Accounts summarises the Fund's transactions for the 2016-17 financial year and its position as at year end 31 March 2017.
-The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2016-17 which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.
+The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2016-17 which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector on an ongoing basis.